Strawberry Cake

 Beat the batter for a minute or so, to develop the cake's structure and aerate it, then transfer it to the greased, lined pan(s).

-You’ll want to bake the layers until they feel springy when pressed, and when a toothpick inserted in the thickest part, it comes out clean or with a few moist crumbs.
+You'll want to bake the layers until they feel springy when pressed, and when a toothpick is inserted in the thickest part, it comes out clean or with a few moist crumbs.

 Allow them to cool completely before filling and frosting.
 (I actually like to wrap mine and refrigerate or freeze them overnight.
 It makes them so much easier to frost without shedding crumbs!)

-My absolute favorite frosting for this cake is strawberry Swiss meringue buttercream.
-I love it because it’s so satiny-smooth and it doesn’t crust over, which makes it really easy to work with and get a smooth, even finish.
-It’s also very stable.
+My absolute favorite frosting for this cake is strawberry Swiss Meringue Buttercream.
+I love it because it's so satiny-smooth and it doesn't crust over, which makes it really easy to work with and get a smooth, even finish.
+It's also very stable.

 You can read lots more about Swiss meringue buttercream here: Swiss Meringue Buttercream.

-Other options for this cake include:
+More great frosting options for this cake include:

 To add that gorgeous pink color and intense strawberry flavor to any of these, just fold in another packet of ground freeze-dried strawberries.